Traivok/chesskell/README.md

 `chesskell`

-This will start the main game loop.
-The white pieces start.
-Take turns with your opponent and play by writing in the extended chess notation the moves you want to make.
-A wrong move makes you lose instantly, so think carefully.
+To start the main game loop.

+#### Warning
+If run the game inside ghci, you'll have a bad time using backspace.
+We recommend using the compiled version so you can correct your typing of the moves you intend to make.

+## Compiling
+`ghci main.hs -o chesskell`
-## Things to notewhen playing
+## Things to note when playing
 - The syntax for a pawn promotion is as follows:
   - for a promotion with capture, you could do: Pg7xh8=N  (pawn at g7 captures piece at h8 and gets promoted to a knight)
   - for a promotion without a capture, you could do: Pg7-g8=Q (pawn at g7 advances to g8 and gets promoted to a queen)